 Merit badges are announced to acknowledge the accumulation of merit points.
 Merit badges indicating 100 Merits, 200 Merits, 300 Merits, 400 Merits, 500 Merits and 600 Merits can be achieved.
+Merit badges are available from the admin office at R30/ badge.
 If a pupil achieves 700+ merits at the end of a year, they will be awarded a Merit Scroll to be sewn onto the school blazer.